 - Security control room call the City Inspector, contact My Local Bobby (MLB) and log a report on the WCC Report it line/WCC's complaints website. - If the City Inspector or MLB are not available, the Security Team ask the busker to turn the volume down (with varied success). - The Security team leader, the security control room or reception team then spend time collating evidence and completing a log of the incident and evidence. - On any weekday, typically has 6 security officers on site covering 5 fixed positions (Leicester Square x 2, Charing Cross Road, security control room and team leader).
 The team leader is covering lunch breaks for all of the team.
-If the leave when there is a busker incident, there is no spare resource and a security control room person must attend the incident, which means that the leave of time. - The entire process takes approximately 60 mins and therefore has significant impact on the Security Team and distracts them from their duty of keeping buildings and people safe.
+If the same has one individual on sick or leave when there is a busker incident, there is no spare resource and a security control room person must attend the incident, which means that the control room is unmanned for a period of time. - The entire process takes approximately 60 mins and therefore has significant impact on the Security Team and distracts them from their duty of keeping buildings and people safe.
 This inevitably means that during the time they're dealing with buskers, our CCTV is not being monitored effectively for our 20 regional sites and therefore exposing unnecessary risk.